winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 41\.
 After staying at the Bamboo Park for as long as was fitting, the Bhagavān told Ānanda, “All of you, get ready.
 I’m going to visit Pāṭaliputra.”
 {: #p41}

-42\. Ānanda replied, “Very well,” prepared his robe and bowl, and followed the Bhagavān with the large assembly.
+42\. Ānanda replied, “Very well,” prepared his robe and bowl, and followed the Bhagavān with the great assembly.
 They took the road from Magadha and arrived at the city Pāṭaliputra next.
 They sat down under the pāṭali trees there.
 {: #p42}

 43\.
-The faithful laymen there noticed the Buddha and the large assembly approach from afar and sit under the pāṭali trees when they arrived.
+The faithful laymen there noticed the Buddha and the great assembly approach from afar and sit under the pāṭali trees when they arrived.
 The laymen came out of the city and spotted the Bhagavān there under the trees.
 He looked handsome and upright with peaceful and settled faculties.
 He was the most well-behaved [person they’d seen].
 Like a great nāga in clear water without any dirt and was adorned with the thirty-two signs and eighty excellent features.
 They rejoiced upon seeing him and made their way to the Buddha.
 They bowed their heads at his feet and withdrew to sit to one side.
 {: #p43}

 44\.
 The Bhagavān then gradually taught them the Dharma, teaching, instructing, profiting, and delighting them.
 Those pure laymen who listened to the Buddha teach the Dharma said, “I would like to take refuge in the Buddha, Dharma, and noble Saṅgha.
 Please let the Bhagavān have compassion and permit us to become upāsakas.
 From now on, we won’t kill, steal, engage in sex, lie, or drink alcohol.
 We’ll uphold the precepts and won’t forget them.
 We’d also like to provide support tomorrow.
-Please let the Bhagavān and his large assembly have compassion and allow us to take care of you.”
+Please let the Bhagavān and his great assembly have compassion and allow us to take care of you.”
 {: #p44}

 45\.
 The Bhagavān then silently gave his consent.
 Seeing the Buddha remain silent, those laymen rose from their seats, circled the Buddha three times, bowed, and returned home.
 They quickly set up a large residence hall for the Tathāgata and arranged the dwelling places, sweeping, washing, burning incense, and preparing precious seats.
 Having arranged and provided this, they returned and said to the Bhagavān, “We’ve prepared everything.
 It’s up to the noble ones to decide when to go.”
 {: #p45}

 46\.
-The Bhagavān then rose from his seat, put on his robe, picked up his bowl, and went to that meeting hall with the large assembly.
+The Bhagavān then rose from his seat, put on his robe, picked up his bowl, and went to that meeting hall with the great assembly.
 They washed their hands and feet, then they went into the building and sat down.
 The monks sat to the right, and the laymen sat to the left.
 {: #p1}

 47\.
 The Bhagavān then addressed the laymen, “Ordinary people who break the precepts will decline in five ways.
 What are the five?
 First, they won’t get the wealth that they want.
 Second, what they’ve managed to acquire will decline daily.
 Third, the community where they go to live won’t respect them.
 Fourth, a bad reputation and insults about them will be heard everywhere.
 Fifth, they’ll go to Hell when their bodies break up and their lives end.”